'General Hospital' Spoilers, Monday, August 27: Ava's Confronted, Mike's Panicked, & Margaux's Questioned

 Tensions will be running high during the August 27 episode of General Hospital.
 Spoilers indicate that the jaw-dropping confrontation involving Sonny’s father Mike will play out, and Margaux will be facing questions from Drew about that flash drive.
 Griffin wants answers from Ava and viewers will see Aunt Stella, Jordan, and Curtis heading to family counseling.

-As everybody saw during Friday’s show, Mike set off the security alarm after seeing someone in the back of the house, not realizing it was a security guard.
+As everybody saw during Friday’s show, Mike set off the security alarm after seeing someone in the back of the house not realizing it was a security guard.
 The sound of the alarm itself panicked Mike, and things got intense as Jason and Carly burst through the front door, Sonny rushed down the stairs, and security came in the back, all three men with guns drawn.

 General Hospital spoilers from the preview shared on Twitter reveal that viewers will see this terrifying situation pick up right where it left off.
 Carly will be screaming to Sonny to alert him that it’s Mike at the center of this alarm and luckily, it sounds as if nobody will be hurt this time.
 However, this will cause Sonny to get even more serious about finding a care facility that can handle Mike’s escalating needs.